-- 8. If the combination temperature and pressure relief valve on the appliance discharges periodically, this may be due to thermal expansion in a closed water supply system.
-Contact the water supplier or local plumbing inspector on how to correct this situation.
-Do not plug the combination temperature and pressure relief valve outlet. - 9.
-A combination sacrificial anode rod/hot water outlet nipple has been installed to extend tank life.
-The anode rod should be inspected periodically (every 2 years) and replaced when necessary to prolong tank life.
-Water conditions in your area will influence the time interval for inspection and replacement of the anode rod.
+- 10. A combination sacrificial anode rod/hot water outlet nipple has been installed to extend tank life.
+The anode rod should be inspected periodically (every two (2) years) and replaced when necessary to prolong tank life.
 Contact the plumbing professional who installed the water heater, or the manufacturer listed on the rating plate for anode replacement information.
 The use of a water softener may increase the speed of anode consumption.
-More frequent inspection of the anode is needed when using softened (or phosphate treated) water.
+More frequent inspection of the anode is needed when using softened (or phosphate treated) water. - 11.
+The vent system must be inspected at least once a year to ensure against leakage of exhaust products.